MMICs That Matter

 PDKs developed to work with NI AWR software are available from leading GaAs, GaN, and silicon foundries.

-AWR Connected™ links third-party software/hardware solutions to NI AWR software to provide a more powerful and complete design flow, including layout, EM/thermal analysis, and design-rule checking (DRC)/layout vs. schematic (LVS) technologies.
+AWR Connected™ links third-party software/hardware solutions to AWR software to provide a more powerful and complete design flow, including layout, EM/thermal analysis, and design-rule checking (DRC)/layout vs. schematic (LVS) technologies.

 Network synthesis automatically creates two-port, impedance-matching networks based on proprietary evolutionary EM optimization.